43 Geography Trivia Questions [With Answers]

 Answer: The Nile, at roughly 6,650 km (4,130 mi).

-Why it stumps people: The Amazon keeps challenging.
-Brazilian scientists have repeatedly claimed the Amazon is longer (up to 6,992 km), depending on where you define its source.
-The Nile remains the consensus answer in Britannica and National Geographic, but the debate genuinely isn’t settled.
+Why it trips people: The Amazon won’t stop challenging.
+Brazilian scientists have argued for years that the Amazon is longer (up to 6,992 km), depending on where you put its source.
+The Nile stays the consensus answer in Britannica and National Geographic.
+But the debate isn’t settled.

 13. What is the largest ocean on Earth?
 (Easy)